CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

 # Requirements
-- ASM service will be used as the container of the secrets to be mounted in the pods.
+- ASM service will be used as the Vault container of the secrets.
 - SSCSI will retrieve the secrets from ASM and mount as a Volume to the pods and as well create a K8s secret that will be passed as a enviremont variable in the Pods manifests.
-- SSCSI is authenticated against the ASM using STS
-- SSCSI by default mounts the retrived ASMv secrets retrived as a volume in the pods, nonetheless we have an additional requirement to mount as a K8s secret as well (details bellow).
+- OOTB SSCSI mounts the secrets retrived from ASM, as a volume mounted in the Pods.nonetheless we have an additional requirement to mount as a K8s Secret as well.

 # SSCSI Flow
 ![Alt text](./pics/sscsi_flow1.png?raw=true "SSCSI ")